mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

   SharedCapacityConsumed []CapacityConsumedRef
 }

-// DeviceMixinRef defines a reference to a device mixin. type DeviceMixinRef struct {
+// DeviceMixinRef defines a reference to a device mixin.
+It
+// also lets users provide a capacity pool which will be used
+// to resolve any entries in the SharedCapacityConsumed list
+// in the mixin to the correct capacity pool. type DeviceMixinRef struct {
   // Name refers to the name of a device mixin in the pool.
   //
   // +required
   Name string

+  // CapacityPool defines the capacity pool that will be used
+  // when resolving entries in the SharedCapacityConsumed list
+  // in the mixin.
+  //
+  // The value is only needed if the referenced mixin has
+  // at least one entry in the SharedCapacityConsumed list.
+  //
+  // +optional
+  CapacityPool string
 }

-// CapacityConsumedRef defines a reference from a device to
+// MixinCapacityConsumedRef defines a reference from a mixin
-// a shared capacity.
+// to a capacity in an undefined pool.
+This allows the same
+// mixin to be used across multiple pools since the pool is
-type CapacityConsumedRef struct {
+// defined when the mixin is referenced from the device. type MixinCapacityConsumedRef struct {
   // Name defines the name of the shared capacity that
   // is being referenced.
   //